ant-media/ant-media-documentation/docs/guides/installing-on-linux/upgrading-ant-media-server.md

 ---

 # Upgrading Ant Media Server
-This guide will explain how to upgrade Ant Media Server from an earlier version to latest version.
+This guide explains how to upgrade the Ant Media Server from an earlier version to the latest version.

 - There are two ways to upgrade your Ant Media Server to the latest edition.
 1. Using the ```upgrade.sh``` script that automatically gets the latest version of the Ant Media Server and makes the upgrade.
 This script is available under the ```usr/local/antmedia``` directory for Ant Media Server version 2.9.0 and above.